aguo795-ime/making-journal/journal-pages/week-04.md

 ### Reflection

 Working with AI as a design tool helped accelerate my understanding of unfamiliar datasets and supported the rapid generation of multiple visual directions.
 However, the most meaningful outcomes emerged when I actively guided the process rather than accepting default outputs.
 Through this experiment I began to see how AI can function as a collaborative tool within design workflows, supporting both exploration and critical reflection.

+Working with AI shifted part of my process from trial-and-error searching toward conversational exploration, allowing me to test ideas more quickly and refine decisions earlier in the design stage.

+Rather than replacing my decision-making, AI functioned as a thinking partner that helped me clarify possibilities and evaluate alternative approaches during experimentation.

+This experience helped me understand AI not simply as a productivity tool, but as a medium that can reshape how designers explore, structure, and reflect on data-driven work.

+When using AI support for coding tasks, I compared suggested solutions with my own structure and adjusted parameters manually to better match my intended visual behaviour.

 ### AI Use Statement